andreyto/galaxy_r_api_workshop/README.md

 **Note**: To provide absolute host paths for bind-mounting, we use Unix shell command `pwd`, which is not avalibale on Windows.
 You will have to edit the corresponding paths in the `docker run` command if you are on Windows.
-Better still, active Linux subsystem in Windows 10 and use Bash shell.
+Better still, activate Linux subsystem in Windows 10 and use Bash shell.

 ### In a terminal on your *host*: